WalletConnect/walletconnect-docs/docs/swift/chat/usage.md

 Integration of chat client will require you to handle following events:

-`newThreadPublisher` will publish when new thread with a peer client has been established.
+`newThreadPublisher` will publish when a new thread with a peer client has been established.
 ```swift
 public var newThreadPublisher: AnyPublisher<Thread, Never>
 ```